memelouse/roblox-taskscheduler/README.md

 # Roblox Task Scheduler
 A lightweight, external method to get (`RenderView`, `DataModel`, `VisualEngine`) using the task scheduler.

 ## Overview
 It is actively maintained and updated with each new Roblox version—until I decide to discontinue support.

 ## Latest Update
 - **Version**: `version-bef193a8f3d14d3c`
 - **Last Offset Update**: 12/03/2025

+## offsets.json
+This file delivers automatically updated offsets, allowing you to retrieve them directly.

 ## Example
 ```cpp